airnandez/lsst-cvmfs/README.md

 		kPIRNLPW8ZkMHFct8IvUUPNFgcEYflqBtB6HmWJcVVZDTE600pgdir+Pdlqd17XF
 		AwIDAQAB
 		-----END PUBLIC KEY-----
+		EOF

 	This text file contains the public key of CC-IN2P3's software repository for LSST.
 The CernVM FS client running on your machine needs this key to verify that it is talking to the expected server.

-* Create the file `/etc/cvmfs/default.local` with contents:
+* Create the file `/etc/cvmfs/default.local`:

+  		$ cat > /etc/cvmfs/default.local <<-EOF
   		CVMFS_REPOSITORIES=lsst.in2p3.fr
   		CVMFS_QUOTA_LIMIT=20000
+  		# Default cache directory is '/var/lib/cvmfs' but you can change it by uncommenting
+  		# and customizing the line below
+  		# CVMFS_CACHE_BASE=/cvmfscache
+  		EOF

   	This file tells the CernVM FS client to mount the repository named `lsst.in2p3.fr` and to use a local disk cache of up to 20.000 MB.
 By default, the local cache is located at `/var/lib/cvmfs` but you can use another directory on your local disk.
 For instance, if you wish CernVM FS cache to be located under `/cvmfscache` add the line below: